 I asked them to give me some to keep on hand, and even though they’re not allowed to do that, they obliged. 🙂

-But you can easily order some from Amazon.
+But you can easily order Optiguard from Amazon.

-Within 24 hours, the ants are GONE! 🙂 This stuff works well!
+Within 24 hours, the ants were gone! 🙂 This stuff works well!

 Things I Learned About Owning a Single-Family Home After We Moved In